Charter School General InformationWhat is a charter school and information on how to start a charter school.

 A charter school is a public school, and it may provide instruction in any of grades K-12.
 A charter school is usually created or organized by a group of teachers, parents and community leaders or a community-based organization, and it is usually sponsored by an existing local public school board or county board of education.
 Specific goals and operating procedures for the charter school are detailed in an agreement (or "charter") between the sponsoring board and charter organizers.

 A charter school is generally exempt from most laws governing school districts, except where specifically noted in the law.
-California public charter schools are required to participate in the statewide assessment test, called the STAR (Standardized Testing and Reporting) program.
+Charter school pupils are required to participate in all statewide assessments that are applicable to pupils in noncharter public schools.
+Parents have the right to waive, under specified conditions, state testing requirements for the California Assessment of Student Performance and Progress (CAASPP) System.
+A charter school cannot disregard or take away this parental right.
+Further information regarding the CAASPP system can be found at the following link: CAASPP System.
 The law also requires that a public charter school be nonsectarian in its programs, admission policies, employment practices, and all other operations and prohibits the conversion of a private school to a charter school.
 Public charter schools may not charge tuition and may not discriminate against any pupil on the basis of ethnicity, national origin, gender, or disability.

 How Do I Start A Charter School?